LWest001/Codecademy-Appointment-Planner/README.md

 # Appointment Planner: Codecademy

 This is a project for the Codecademy React course.
+It allows the user to add contacts to a contacts page and and appointments to the appointments page.

-Some code was provided by Codecademy, and some code was written by student Leo Westebbe.
+Boilerplate files and some functions were provided by Codecademy.
+Most logical code written by Leo Westebbe.